 The course consists of instructor-introduced concepts, practical application exercises, and supporting materials.
 The course includes:

 - Extensive, in-depth instructor videos to guide you through the content

 - A downloadable course guide of slides to help you follow the instruction

 - A downloadable workbook to apply the method as you take the course

 - Exercises, quizzes, and case examples to help you apply the method as you learn it

 Duration: 2 hours (Approximately 60 minutes of video lessons and 60 minutes of exercises)

-Access Period: When purchasing this course, you will have access to it for one year from the time of purchase
+Access Period: You will have access to this course for one year from the time of purchase

 The target audience for this course consists of individuals in analytical or persuasive roles from junior to senior levels of organizations (e.g., analysts, managers, mid-level executives).